Dyescape/Bungeekube/README.md

 ## Installation
 Below are the installation steps necessary to set up this software.

-### 1) Bungeecord
+### 1) Proxy (Bungeecord, Velocity)
-First, simply drag and drop the plugin Jar into the plugins folder of Bungeecord.
+First, simply drag and drop the plugin Jar into the plugins folder.

 ### 2) RBAC permissions
-Now it's time to create a new role for the Bungeecord pod.
+Now it's time to create a new role for the proxy pod.
 These permissions are necessary as the plugin needs to use the Kubernetes API to search for fallback pods or headless services.
 The below example can be used for reference.
 Depending on what you configure in the plugin, either the pod or service permission can be removed.
 If you enable headless service scanning, then pod scanning can be disabled and the permission can be removed here, and visa versa.